 If you consider others before your own needs, passions, and desires, you might be people-pleasing.
 Habits like compulsively pleasing others can bring comfort in the short term but may lead to relationship conflict, professional challenges, and stress.
 If you're a chronic "people pleaser," it can be essential to learn to say no to others confidently, and there are a few ways you can learn this skill.

-People-pleasing generally consists of altering your behaviors in order to make someone else happy.
-Oftentimes, this tendency to prioritize the needs of others over your own can stem from poor self-image and low self-esteem.
+People-pleasing often involves altering your behaviors to make another person happy.
+However, prioritizing the needs of others over your own can stem from poor self-image and low self-esteem.

-In other words, viewing your worth and needs as inherently less than those of others might motivate you to prioritize other people over yourself, even when it begins to cause harm.
-People-pleasing may also come about because of poor treatment from others in the past, a reliance on external validation, and other patterns that can be deeply embedded into the decisions we make.
+Viewing your worth and needs as inherently less than those of others might motivate you to prioritize other people over yourself, even when it causes harm.
+People-pleasing may also occur due to poor treatment from others in the past, a reliance on external validation, and other patterns that may be embedded in your decisions.

-Exactly what people-pleasing looks like can vary, but no matter what form it takes, it usually involves sacrificing your own needs and comfort for the desires of someone else.
-Below are some common signs of people-pleasing that might sound familiar.
+Examples of people-pleasing can vary.
+However, no matter the form it takes, it often involves sacrificing your needs and comfort for someone else's desires.
+Below are a few signs you might be partaking in this behavior.

-Feeling unable to say no may stem from wanting others to have a good image of you, worrying about what others might think if you do, etc. Many people who have a hard time saying no feel that the fear associated with the unknown consequences of potentially disappointing someone is more intense than the discomfort that comes with doing the task itself.
+Believing you cannot say "no" may stem from wanting others to have a positive image of you, worrying about what others might think, or a desire to show affection.
+Some people who struggle to say "no" may believe that the fear associated with the unknown consequences of potentially disappointing someone is more intense than the discomfort that comes with fulfilling their request.